Burpees for mental health awareness: Bridie’s story

 I’ve always wanted to become a physiotherapist

-Whilst studying my Bachelor of Exercise and Sports Science full time, I also took on my Certificates III & VI in Fitness, also through CDU, to become a qualified personal trainer.
+Whilst studying my Bachelor of Exercise and Sport Science full time, I also took on my Certificates III & IV in Fitness, also through CDU, to become a qualified personal trainer.
 In parallel, I was working at a gym teaching classes, participating in multiple sports, and learning from as many different health professionals that I could fit in my busy weekly schedule.